BillyDoesDev/fast-image-rotation/README.md

     # the following instructions are for arch
     # packages and procedures may vary
     sudo pacman -Sy glew fmt vtk hdf5 opencv

+    # optionally install `zlib` for Halide in case your system doesn't already have it
     ```

 - Build the thing